Chewy Chocolate Chip Cookies

 These chocolate chip cookies are a take on my popular M&M cookies (read the reviews, people love those so much!).
 You can really put anything you’d like in those cookies and end up with a perfectly chewy cookie.
 If we could have peanut butter in our house, I’d 100% be putting Reese’s pieces in them.

 However, you can’t go wrong with the classic chocolate chip!
-They’re Ben’s favorite, and the kids love them too.
+They’re my husband’s favorite, and the kids love them too.

 They’re really easy to make, and only require about 30 minutes in the fridge before you bake them (longer is great, too, though!).